syncfusion-content/javascript-docs/js/Diagram/Group.md

 You can add a group to the Diagram model through [nodes](/api/js/ejdiagram#members:nodes "nodes") collection.
 To define an object as group, set its [type](/api/js/ejdiagram#members:nodes-type "type") property as "group" and you need to add the child objects to the [children](/api/js/ejdiagram#members:nodes-children "children")  collection of the group.
 The following code illustrates how to create a group node.

+* The group's [canUngroup](/api/js/ejdiagram#members:nodes-canungroup "canUngroup") property is used to defines whether the group can be ungrouped or not.

 {% highlight javascript %}

 var nodes = [{